AaHaHaa/Transient_rate_gain/README.md

 # Transient_rate_gain
- This is the shared package to simulate pulse propagation in a fiber with UPPE.
+ This is the shared package to simulate pulse propagation in a (solid-core) fiber amplifier with UPPE incorporated with the transient rate-equation gain.

-It solves the transient gain based on realistic rate equations.
+ This is by far the fastest and memory-saving transient-gain model in the world due to the field-based treatment.

 > [!NOTE]
 > I've been modifying the code to make it user-friendly since it was written for our Optica paper.
 Hence, the paper example codes might fail due to a changed coding format or function name.
 I'll fix them soon, but it'll take some time.
 If users want to try the code before I'm done, in principle, users can fix the bugs themselves with the help of readme.pdf in the /Documentation folder.